At precisely eight-o-five

 George Starostin, never a fan of psychedelic experimentation, wrote in his blog Only Solitaire: “The best thing about it is, it remains listenable and enjoyable more than thirty years after its release, and if you're talking radical Sixties experimentalism, that's not such a trivial feat as it may seem.
 Don't believe me?
 Just remind yourself of the Animals' Winds Of Change, or of George Harrison's Electronic Sound.
 See now?
 That's NOT how this album sounds.”
 No, but I don’t hear much rock music in it either—this is psychedelia with one foot more firmly planted in Karlheinz Stockhausen and John Cage than the Beatles ever did.
 The other foot is planted not so much in popular music (as in pop radio) as in American traditional music.
 Indeed, the song American Metaphysical Circus has more in common with Charles Ives than any of its contemporaries on the Billboard charts.
 The song begins and ends with a crunch of overlapping traditional melodies played in a carnival like atmosphere (much like Ives’ The Camp Meeting).
 Joseph Byrd wrote of the composition in his blog Clouds & Clocks: “Without going back and listening, I believe the sources are (more or less in order) National Emblem (an early 20th Century march, which I played on calliope), At A Georgia Camp Meeting (a "coon song," and early ragtime piece), The Red, White, and Blue (a patriotic song, also known as Columbia, the Gem of the Ocean), and Marching Through Georgia (a post-Civil war song by Henry Clay Work).”

 Another unusual feature of the United States of America was that the band’s lead singer was a woman, Dorothy Moskowitz.
 She’s hardly a household name, but in my estimation, she is the second most important female singer of psychedelia, after, of course, Jefferson Airplane’s Grace Slick.
 Like Slick at times, her voice is cold and austere, but Moskowitz seems even more distant in her femininity, as if a woman that it would be impossible to get to know.
 In American Metaphysical Circus, her singing is precise note for note (with none of Slick’s oriental flourishes), and would be consistently clear if the electronic manipulation of her voice didn’t blur some of her words.
 The lyrics are definitely out there—I’m reminded of Lennon’s “semolina pilchard” in I Am the Walrus.
-Indeed, this song taught me a new word, synopticon [observed by many in public, as with cell phone cameras these days].
+Indeed, this song taught me a new word, syntopicon [a collection of topics].
 I had to look up the Londonderry Air [the tune to which the traditional song Danny Boy is set].